kirso/KirillSo.com/src/content/post/notes-on-how-to-do-great-work/index.md

   credit: Malcolm Lightbody
 ---

-These are the notes from Paul Graham’s essay [How to do great work](https://paulgraham.com/greatwork.html), sometimes summarised and sometimes reworded by me.
+These are the notes from Paul Graham’s essay [How to do great work](https://paulgraham.com/greatwork.html), sometimes summarized and sometimes reworded by me.
 I went through the exercise to think through every sentence and have a deeper understanding of the meaning of paragraphs.

 I think this essay is one of the most important ones written in the past decade and everyone should take the time to read the entire piece.